 What is Dynamic Pricing?

-The idea of dynamic pricing isn’t new to the retail industry.
-It’s been something that organizations have done for a long time.
+This strategy isn’t new at all.
+It has been around for quite some time and has been a popular strategy across industries like hotels, airlines, and even stock markets.
 It’s a tactic used to grab the customer’s attention and so far, it’s proven to be extremely successful.

 Here are a few examples of how dynamic pricing has influenced different economies.